reflectoring/reflectoring.github.io/_posts/2021-10-10-comparison-of-java-http-clients.md

 It is a commonly used protocol for communication between applications that publish their capabilities in the form of REST APIs.
 Applications built with Java rely on some form of HTTP client to make API invocations on other applications.

 A wide array of alternatives exist for choosing an HTTP client.
-This article provides an overview of some of the major libraries which are used as HTTP clients in Java applications for making the HTTP calls.
+This article provides an overview of some of the major libraries which are used as HTTP clients in Java applications for making HTTP calls.

-{% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/httpclients" %}
+{% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/http-clients" %}

 ## Different Types of HTTP Clients